ClaytonGillespie/pdsnd_github/README.md

 Bike Share Project

 ### Description
-Analyzing Data on Public Bikeshare projects
+Analyzing Data on Public Bikeshare projects in Washington, Chicago and New York.

 ### Files used
 bikeshare_2.py